 Gerry Croteau received a master's degree in Industrial Hygiene from the University of Washington in 2000.
 Gerry has responsibility for service consultation offered by the Field Group and has consulted for an array of industries including: food processing, plastics manufacturing, construction, mining, waste disposal and processing, and machine shop and metal fabricating facilities.
 His primary interest is the implementation and evaluation of substitution and engineering controls.
 Before joining the Field Group, Gerry had worked 10 years as environmental consultant specializing in waste management and processing.
 He is currently involved in research to assess the effectiveness of engineering controls for controlling silica dust exposures during concrete cutting and grinding activities.

 Marc provides technical and field support for the Field Group.
-He has sixteen years of experience in industrial hygiene, as well as, experience in fabricating and engineering safety controls.
+He has eighteen years of experience in industrial hygiene, as well as, experience in fabricating and engineering safety controls.